Coordination Model

 Board scanning

-- Sync the workspace (pull
+- Sync the workspace (update

-.botminter/and project repos) - Clear the scratchpad and tasks (prevent context pollution between issues)
+team/andprojects/submodules) - Clear the scratchpad and tasks (prevent context pollution between issues)

 - Query GitHub issues for status labels matching the member's role